xarray-contrib/xarray.dev/src/posts/gpu-pipeline/index.md

 ## Hackathon: Strategies Explored!

 During the hackathon, we tested the following strategies to improve the data loading performance.
-In the end, we were able to achieve
+In the end, we were able to achieve at least ~17x improvement on 1 GPU in training throughput by optimizing data loading and preprocessing steps.

 ### Step 1: Optimized Chunking & Compression